In September 2020, the Australian Government released the Younger People in Residential Aged Care Strategy 2020-2025 .

 improved how we fund supports for participants to explore and connect with alternative home and living options

-created a team of specialised YPIRAC planners who are dedicated to supporting younger participants who live in or are at risk of entering aged care – if the younger participant has a goal to move out of, or avoid living in residential aged care, our specialised planners can help them identify and move towards their home and living goal
+created a specialised YPIRAC planners team who are dedicated to supporting younger participants who live in or are at risk of entering aged care – if the younger participant has a goal to move out of, or avoid living in residential aged care, our specialised YIPRAC team can help them identify and move towards their home and living goal

 implemented Health Liaison Officers in some hospitals throughout Australia who can identify younger people at risk of entering aged care when they discharge from hospital, and connect them with the most appropriate pathway